 Neighborhoods to consider in San Diego:

+Most buyers treat staging as the seller’s problem—when it is actually one of the most powerful tools in your own offer arsenal.
 You might assume the seller’s staging is the finish line.
 It is the starting point.
 You still need buyer-side restaging to validate your own furnishings, art, and flow.
 Virtual staging without measured scale can mislead.
 You should insist on accurate dimensions so sofas, dining tables, and light fixtures match reality.
 Another misconception is that staging is only about style.
 In this price tier, staging is a valuation tool.
 Quality staging can reveal why a northwest-facing terrace is worth more, what it will cost to convert a den to a screening room, and where privacy screens should sit to keep ocean sightlines.
 You should also avoid overvaluing photogenic but impractical layouts that do not respect wind patterns, salt spray, or HOA constraints.

 Look for coastal estate depth, scaled floor plan layouts, insurance certificates, and reviews that mention careful handling of fine finishes.
 You should expect curators who respect architecture, understand view management, and coordinate tightly with real estate agents San Diego.